 - Developers should receive training so they don't lack the skills to develop the features the application needs.

 - The process of communicating and obtaining requirements from the customer should be reviewed.
 This is to ensure the developers get the correct and updated requirements so they can write the apps correctly, avoiding rework.

 How to Improve Your Code Churn

 Software developers, teams, and organizations are always looking for tools they can use to not only evaluate but improve the current quality of their apps.
 The thing is that software engineering often feels more like an art than a science.
 There’s a lot of subjectivity and intuition going on.
 However, there’s one sure way to get objective assessments on many facets of the software development process.
 We’re talking about metrics.

 In this post, we’ve talked about code churn, an important metric that all software organizations should at least be aware of.
 Unfortunately, this metric is easily overlooked and rarely tracked.
 Which is a shame.
 As you’ve seen in this post, measuring and controlling this metric could lead organizations to uncover serious problems not only within their codebases but also in the education of their developers and in their communication processes with their clients.

 Finding out about a problem is the first step in fixing it.
 Code churn and other software metrics can certainly help with that, as long as you’re willing to adopt and track them.
 The next step is to actually start tracking the metric, and you need a tool for that.
-We invite you to check out LinearB, a software delivery intelligence platform.
-With LinearB, you can track not only code churn—via its “rework” metric—but also many other engineering metrics that can transform the way you develop software.
+We invite you to check out LinearB, a software development analytics tool that not only tracks code churn—via its “rework” metric—but also has a clear improvement strategy for improving code churn.